Kindergarten

 • Offering small group learning opportunities through math, science and literacy centers.

-• Offering a balanced literacy program that teaches children to read and write through daily journaling, shared writing activities, read alouds, guided reading and writing, Jolly Phonics instruction and the Michael Heggerty Phonemic Awareness program.
+• Offering a structured literacy approach that teaches children to read and write through daily journaling, shared writing activities, read alouds, guided reading and writing, Fundations and the Michael Heggerty Phonemic Awareness program.

 • Offering math instruction that features whole group, small group and individualized instruction beginning with calendar time and leading into math centers.